Have you heard that sugar is bad for you? Or maybe that it’s…

 - Then… Everything Else

-In addition, I’d also recommend doing some form of challenging exercise on a regular basis (like weight training and/or cardio… my vote goes to weight training), drinking a sufficient amount of water, getting a sufficient amount of sleep, doing your best to minimize stress as much as possible, not smoking, keeping your alcohol intake in check, laughing as much as possible, and having a whole lot of sex.
+In addition, I’d also recommend doing some form of challenging exercise on a regular basis (like weight training and/or cardio), drinking a sufficient amount of water, getting a sufficient amount of sleep, doing your best to minimize stress as much as possible, not smoking, keeping your alcohol intake in check, laughing as much as possible, and having a whole lot of sex.

 (By the way… if you happen to need any help with these 6 steps, I kinda wrote a book all about them: Superior Fat Loss)